 The strategic plan is separated into two main sections – strategic shifts and strategic objectives – with the six action verbs used to highlight specifics under each.
 “Innovate” and “Advocate” apply to societal shifts and objectives; “Inspire” and “Stimulate” to the profession; “Magnify” and “Deliver” to ASCE membership” (Civil Engineering Source)

-A common thread in the IIJA, the activities of Engineers Without Borders, CE Corps, in our Code of Ethics and our new strategic plan are actions to protect the health, safety, and welfare of disadvantaged and underserved communities.
+A common thread in the IIJA, the goals and activities of Engineers Without Borders, CE Corps, in our Code of Ethics and in our new strategic plan are actions to protect the health, safety, and welfare of disadvantaged and underserved communities.

-To demonstrate our commitment, it is proposed that 2025 be declared a year devoted to “Serving our Communities” with the aim that all Student Chapters, with the support of Younger Members, Member and/or Life Members as appropriate, each undertake one community project during 2025.
-The projects could be implemented through CECorps, EWB, and/or other community organisations and/or in collaboration with Agreement of Cooperation Societies.
+To demonstrate our commitment, it is proposed that 2025 be declared a year devoted to “Serving our Communities” with the aim that all Student Chapters across the globe, with the support of Younger Members, Member and/or Life Members as appropriate, each undertake one community project during 2025.

-If I am elected as the President-Elect then I will work closely with our Regions, Sections, Branches, Groups, Institutes and ASCE staff and leadership to realise a shared vision where:
+If I am elected as the 2024 President-Elect then I will work closely with our Regions, Sections, Branches, Groups, Institutes and ASCE staff and leadership to realise a shared vision where ASCE is:

-- ASCE is an acknowledged thought leader and promoter of innovation through its successful delivery of the Future World Vision project;
+- an acknowledged thought leader and promoter of innovation through its successful delivery of the Future World Vision project and of other initiatives;

-- ASCE is an essential partner when it comes to working in the civil engineering profession;
+- an essential partner when it comes to working in the civil engineering profession;

-- ASCE is the leading organization in civil engineering which collaborates with others to resolve global issues;
+- the leading organization in civil engineering which collaborates with others to resolve global issues;

-- ASCE is well known for its members participating in and helping to solve local, regional, national and global issues;
+- well known for its members participating in and helping to solve local, regional, national and global issues; and where

 - 2025 is a landmark year “Serving our Communities”.